PDP–Laban (2021): PDP–Laban's campaign for the 2022 elections

 Amid the escalating conflict between the two factions, the PDP–Laban Cusi faction endorsed Senator Bong Go and President Rodrigo Duterte as standard bearers for the 2022 presidential election.
-On August 30, 2021, Go declined the party's endorsement for him to run as president but Matibag certain that Go would give him "enough time" to decide on his political plans.
-On August 24, 2021, Duterte accepted the endorsement by PDP-Laban to run for vice president citing his agreement to "make the sacrifice and heed the clamor of the people."
-A couple of weeks later, the PDP-Laban faction led by Cusi formally nominated Duterte for vice president.
+On August 30, 2021, Go declined the party's endorsement for him to run as president due to a lack of interest in said position.
+On August 24, 2021, Duterte accepted the endorsement by PDP-Laban to run for vice president, citing his agreement to "make the sacrifice and heed the clamor of the people."
+A couple of weeks later, the PDP-Laban Cusi faction formally nominated Duterte for vice president.

-On September 19, nearly a month of Duterte's acceptance towards the nomination of Vice President in the upcoming election, the Pimentel-led PDP-Laban faction officially and formally nominated Manny Pacquiao to be the candidate for President in the upcoming election, to which Pacquiao would accept.
+On September 19, nearly a month after Duterte's acceptance towards the nomination of vice president in the upcoming election, the Pimentel-led PDP-Laban faction officially and formally nominated Manny Pacquiao to be their candidate for president in the upcoming election, to which Pacquiao would accept.
 On October 3, the Cusi faction "automatically expelled" Pacquiao from the ruling party for filing his certificate of candidacy (COC) for president under the Progressive Movement for the Devolution of Initiatives (Promdi), which is based in Cebu.
 However, Pimentel said that Pacquiao did not violate the party's constitution.

 On October 8, 2021, the last day of filing of candidacies, Bato dela Rosa filed his candidacy, saying that no one else can continue the policies of the Duterte administration as well as he.
 When asked if he was mocking the election by serving as a placeholder for Davao City mayor Sara Duterte, dela Rosa said "I won as a senator, number 5," in the 2019 elections for senator.
 Dela Rosa later said that this has long been planned, but they were hiding it because it would've been criticized if it was revealed earlier.

 On May 6, 2022, the Commission on Elections recognized the wing of Energy Secretary Alfonso Cusi as the legitimate faction of the party.